jruby/jruby/truffle/README.md

 Specify JVM options with `-J-option`.

 ```
-$ jt run -J-Xmx1G test.rb
+$ jt ruby -J-Xmx1G test.rb
 ```

 JRuby+Truffle options are set with `-Xtruffle...=...`.
 For example `-Xtruffle.exceptions.print_java=true` to print Java exceptions before translating them to Ruby exceptions.

-To see all options run `jt run -Xtruffle...` (literally, with the three dots).
+To see all options run `jt ruby -Xtruffle...` (literally, with the three dots).

 You can also set JVM options in the `JAVA_OPTS` environment variable (don't prefix with `-J`), or the `JRUBY_OPTS` variable (do prefix with `-J`).
 Ruby